71% of paper and 82% of paper-based packaging is recycled into new products

 Paper is recycled on average 3.5 times a year in Europe.
 Paper cannot be recycled indefinitely as fibres get too short and worn out and therefore can no longer be used in creating new paper.
 Hence, virgin fibres from trees are needed to continue the cycle.
 These new fibres come from renewable, sustainably-managed forests and continue the loop.

-72% of paper and paper packaging in Europe is recycled into new productsCEPI, 2018
+71% of paper and 82% of paper-based packaging in Europe is recycled into new productsCepi Key Statistics, 2022 + Eurostat, 2020

-Over 50% of the fibre used to make paper and paper packaging in Europe comes from paper for recyclingCEPI, 2018
+49% of the fibre used to make paper and paper packaging in Europe comes from paper for recyclingCepi Key Statistics, 2022

 Paper for recycling is an essential raw material